RTradeLtd/temporal-api-documentation/source/includes/ipfs/_public_network.md

 `https://dev.api.temporal.cloud/v2/ipfs/public/file/add`

-Uploads a file to the public network, and pins it for the specified number of months.
+Uploads a file to the public network with optional encryption, and pins it for the specified number of months.
+When encrypting the file, it is impossible for Temporal to assist with recovery as we do not store the password.

 The response is an IPFS hash that is publicly accessible (unless uploaded to a private network).

 <aside class="success">